Bertrand/handlebars-objc/doc/WritingHelpers.md

 '
 ```

-Let's come back to this new help implementation.
+Let's come back to this new helper implementation.

 Many things in this implementation are similar to what we've seen before.
 In the first part, we retrieve the parameters.
 We've done this in other helpers.
 Business as usual.
 However, one line is new: